AnthonyLloyd/CsCheck/Why.md

 Also large examples tend to be more [efficient](https://youtu.be/1LNEWF8s1hI?t=2055) at catching bugs.

 Random tests are able to make a stronger claim than a test with a few examples.
-In fact a test that generates any example and run for a long time is close to being a proof.
+In fact a test that generates any example and runs for a long time is close to being a proof.
 A 'long time' could be 60 seconds since the examples are run in parallel by default and often millions can be run in this time.

 When a random test finds a bug it will shrink it down to the smallest possible example so you can more easily repeat and diagnose the problem.